Biwa Hayahide

-Biwa Hayahide (ビワハヤヒデ; 10 March 1990 – 21 July 2020) was a Japanese thoroughbred racehorse.
+Biwa Hayahide (ビワハヤヒデ; Hepburn: Biwa Hayahide; 10 March 1990 – 21 July 2020) was a Japanese thoroughbred racehorse.
 Biwa Hayahide was highly successful, winning 10 of his 16 races, including Grade I victories in the Kikuka-shō, spring Tenno Sho, and Takarazuka Kinen.
 Biwa Hayahide was part of the "BNW" trio together with Narita Taishin and Winning Ticket who were rivals during the 1993 Japanese Triple Crown.
 He was voted Japanese Horse of the Year in 1993, as well as being named Best Three-Year-Old Colt the same year and Best Older Male Horse in 1994.
 His streak of finishing in the top two in his first 15 races is the second-longest in the history of Japanese thoroughbred racing, just behind Shinzan.
 Biwa Hayahide was the half-brother of Narita Brian.

 Background

 Biwa Hayahide was on foaled 10 March 1990 at Hayata Farm in Fukushima Prefecture.
 His sire was Sharrood, an American horse who had been brought to the US for breeding, and his dam was Pacificus.

 When trainer Mitsumasa Hamada saw Biwa Hayahide for the first time, he remarked that 'He still seemed physically underdeveloped.
 His head was large for his body, and his legs were thick.
 He seemed out of proportion.
 But his pedigree was good.
 It's rare to have Northern Dancer in the lineage.
 So I didn't worry too much about Biwa Hayahide's conformation'.

 As a one-year-old, Biwa Hayahide suffered an injury after colliding with a fence on the farm.
 The collision left him with an approximately 10 cm gouge near the metatarsal bone on his right forelimb.
 His trainer, Mitsumasa Hamada, stated the wound was roughly the size of a 10 yen coin.
 The horse narrowly avoided severe injury - had the cut been 1 cm deeper, it would have struck his tendon, which would likely have been fatal.
 Biwa Hayahide recovered from the injuries and, as a two-year-old, was sent to Hamada Stables to train for racing.
+He was named "Biwa Hayahide" with the wish to "excel in speed".